Easy OREO Spiders

 Some of my favorite memories come from gathering the grandkids around the kitchen table in October.
 We spread out a tray of Oreos, bowls of pretzel sticks, and a little dish of candy eyes, and before long the room is full of giggles and sticky fingers.

-These Oreo spiders are just the kind of treat kids love to make because they can do most of it themselves.
+These Halloween Oreo cookies are just the kind of treat kids love to make because they can do most of it themselves.
 They twist, tuck, and press until each cookie has its own personality, some with crooked legs, others with eyes looking in every direction.
 That’s part of the fun, and honestly, it’s what makes them so special.

 I’ve come to think of these cookies less as a recipe and more as a tradition.
 Every year, the spiders show up on our Halloween table, and every year they bring the same joy.
 If you’d like a treat that’s simple, festive, and memory-making all at once, this is the one to try.